 After all the willow work that we did last week I wondered what else could be woven.
 The children had a look around the Invention Shed to find things, then thought about what the pieces could go around.
-Nails were a popular choice, butt it soon became obvious that hammering nails was harder than the children first thought, some of the children stuck at it whilst others changed their mind about what they wanted to do.
-As a consequence we got a real variety of finished products; from an owl sticking out it's tongue to a woven picture frame.
-What inventive children there are at Newburn Manor Primary School.
+Nails were a popular choice, but it soon became obvious that hammering nails was harder than the children first thought.
+Some of the children stuck at it whilst others changed their mind about what they wanted to do.
+As a consequence, we got a real variety of finished products, from an owl sticking out its tongue to a woven picture frame.
+What inventive children there are at Newburn Manor Primary School!

 World Book Day

 We've had a fantastic World Book Day.
 In Year 2 we read 'The Wolf's Story' - the real story of Little Red Riding Hood told from the perspective of the wolf (Mrs Gill).
 We then created wolf masks so we could retell our own version of the story.

 Invention Shed - Hurdle Making 04/03/19

 We have a lot of willow to harvest on the field at the moment.
 The inventors from Year 2 went out and cut some down to help tidy the place up, but what to do with the wood; too small for fire wood but too big to just throw away.
 We had a go at making mini fences.
 It was hard to drill holes but everyone managed in the end.
 We then had to find sticks of the right size.
 Once these were in place we used the whips to weave in and out to make a fence.
 It was so much fun that I completely forgot to take any pictures.
 I remembered after we came in, so here is a photo of the start of the fence and then a finished one.